top of page

 CultivateProfile_edited.jpg

-Amanda is wrapping up her Masters of Arts in Counselling Psychology and is an associate counsellor with Cultivate.
-She holds a Bachelor of Arts degree in Behavioural Sciences in which she majored in Psychology and Sociology.
+Amanda is a Registered Provisional Psychologist and holds a Master of Arts degree in Counselling Psychology as well as a Bachelor of Arts degree in Behavioural Sciences in which she majored in Psychology and Sociology.

 Have questions?
 Email Amanda.